 If your looking for more info on Intuitive Eating below are some of my favorite resources.

-If you’re looking for guidance with developing a deeper relationship with yourself, your health, intuitive eating, body image, emotional stressors, hormones, pretty much anything related to being a woman, I offer 1:1 coaching and twice a year I open the doors to my Eat Well + Feel Whole course.
-Both are great resources for someone navigating new habits and work through old programming.
+If you’re looking for guidance with developing a deeper relationship with yourself, your health, intuitive eating, body image, emotional stressors, hormones, or pretty much anything related to being a woman, I offer 1:1 coaching, and twice a year I open the doors to my Eat Well + Feel Whole course.
+Both are great resources for someone navigating new habits and working through old programming.

 Have you tried intuitive eating?
 Is it a great tool or what?!
 Comment below — or tag @livesimplynatural if you are doing this work with me.
 I’d love to get inspired by your journey too <3